kotoMJ/security-showcase-android/android-keystore-compat/readme.md

-KeystoreCompat also keeps in mind existing Keystore-related vulnerabilities and therefore follow the minimum API and also inform about existing caveats/enhancements in all supported API version.
+KeystoreCompat also keeps in mind existing Keystore-related vulnerabilities and therefore follow the minimum API/rooted device detection and also inform about existing caveats/enhancements in all supported API version.

 ![KeystoreCompat princip](./extras/diagram/KeystoreCompat.png "KeystoreCompat princip")